-Mr. Ederer is supervising the other members of the Board of Directors in his role as Chairman.
+Dr. Ederer is supervising the other members of the Board of Directors in his role as Chairman.

 The responsibilities of Mr. Aristodemou are the areas of accounting, finance, asset management and HR.
+In addition, he has the role of the General Manager.